Meet the people who find a way.

 Communications Director

-Ethan Schwartz is IsraAID’s Communications Director, overseeing the organization’s global storytelling and documentation.
-Over five years at IsraAID he has worked on the ground in emergency and long-term settings across a range of missions, including Moldova, Ukraine, Mozambique, Kenya, Guatemala, and more.
+Ethan Schwartz is IsraAID’s Communications Director, overseeing the organization’s global storytelling, brand identity, and documentation.
+Over eight years at IsraAID he has worked in emergency and long-term settings across a range of missions, including Moldova, Ukraine, Mozambique, Kenya, Guatemala, Morocco, and more.
 Before joining IsraAID, he worked in NGO campaigns and communications and as a freelance journalist and editor.

 Ethan studied Religion, Philosophy and Ethics at King’s College London.
 Born in New York and brought up in London via Harare, Zimbabwe, Ethan moved to Tel Aviv in 2017.